The axiom of the Field Centre is practice enhanced research – research enhanced practice.

-The Field Centre’s axiom is “practice enhanced research – research enhanced practice”.
 Our goal is for all RMT staff members to understand themselves as reflective practitioners, carrying out “research with a small r” – a continuous questioning, observation and refinement of their own practice with students.
-Beyond this, a growing number of staff members hold Doctorate level and Masters degreesand are involved in research activity of various kinds.
-This is a research culture we are proud to be developing throughout the Trust, with research becoming a normalpart of staff development.
+Beyond this, a growing number of staff either hold or are working toward Doctorate or Masters degrees and are involved in research activity focussed on the Trust’s method of Practical Skills Therapeutic Education.

 Practitioner research: improving our work

 Practitioner research, the first of our three research domains, includes all research carried out by RMT staff on their own practice.
-All Trust staff take part in our three annual research days, each year focussing on a different contextual theme.
-We also support staff to develop their own research as an integral part of our varioustraining courses, through secondment and by means of bursaries for course fees andexpenses, and by directly supporting specific research projects.
+All Trust staff are invited to participate in periodic research events focussing on a different contextual theme.
+We also support staff to develop their own research as an integral part of our various training courses, through secondment and by means of bursaries for course fees and expenses, and by directly supporting specific research projects.

 Goethean research: underpinning our method